 S-R-M-P-D-n-S

-Arising as a ‘janya’ offshoot of the Carnatic Vachaspati (the 64th melakarta scale), Saraswati is named after the four-armed Hindu goddess of music, art, and learning – also venerated in Thailand as ‘Surasawadee’, Myanmar as ‘Thurathadi’, China as ‘Biancaitian’, and Tibet as ‘Yang-Chen-Ma’ (the word derives from ‘saras+wati’: ‘she who possesses flowing water’, associated with Harappan-era worship of a long-extinct Ghaggar-Hakra River).
-The raga is marked by a wide aroha jump from Re to tivra Ma (although Amjad Ali Khan often ‘compresses’ this gap via a very low Ma sruti), with Ma also used as a kan between Pa and Re – and the inclusion of komal ni notably recolouring avroh motions (e.g. DSnD; MPnD; MRnDS).
-Some performers may emphasise the Kalyan-ang, while others look to the raga’s original Southern roots for melodic inspiration.
+Derived as a ‘janya’ offshoot of the Carnatic Vachaspati (mela #64), Saraswati is named after the four-armed Hindu goddess of music, art, and learning – also venerated in Thailand as ‘Surasawadee’, Myanmar as ‘Thurathadi’, China as ‘Biancaitian’, and Tibet as ‘Yang-Chen-Ma’ (the word derives from ‘saras+wati’: ‘she who possesses flowing water’, associated with Harappan-era worship of a long-extinct Ghaggar-Hakra River).
+The raga which bears her name is marked by a wide aroha jump from Re to tivra Ma (although artists such as Amjad Ali Khan often ‘compresses’ this gap via a very low Ma sruti), with Ma also used as a kan between Pa and Re – and the inclusion of komal ni notably recolouring avroh motions (e.g. DSnD; MPnD; MRnDS).
+Some performers may emphasise the Kalyan-ang, while others look to the raga’s Southern roots for inspiration.
+Rampur-Sahaswan vocalist Ghulam Mustafa Khan reportedly stated that he was “the first artist to attempt Raag Saraswati in North India” (also adding context to the rendition on his 1975 debut album: “Remembering my friend and brother Ustad Salamat Ali Khan, who several times said, ‘I am listening to your recording, and loving Saraswati more and more…”).
 Also see Saraswati Kedar and Saraswati Sarang – as well as Kameshwari, a prakriti creation of Ravi Shankar.

 • Raga Megalist (365+) •